Download a printable version of "Steps to Becoming a Cardinal" here!

 Once you complete the application supplement, you will be able to log back into the SVC Application Portal to view your completed steps and what the next step is in your enrollment process.

 Step 4: Create Your MySVC Account

-Summer/Fall quarter 2017 applicants: you will not have an SVC account created until you complete the application supplement (above).
-After you complete the application supplement, an SVC email account will be created for you.
-Please note that it can take up to 3 hours from the time you submit your application supplement for your SVC account to process, so if you cannot set up your account right away please try again a few hours later.
+You will not have an SVC account created until you have received notification that your application has been reviewed and you have been admitted to Skagit Valley College.
+Once admitted, an SVC email account will be created for you.
+Please note that it can take up to 3 hours from the time you receive your acceptance email for your SVC account to process, so if you cannot set up your account right away please try again a few hours later.